 You might find some cheap flights out to Crete in February, and some people fly over from the UK for long weekend breaks.
 Of course the weather is not guaranteed, but it gets you away from the weather back home!

-February is one of the wettest months in Crete, and also the second coldest after January.
+Weather in Crete in February: February is one of the wettest months in Crete, and also the second coldest after January.
 It's certainly not the time to visit in the 100% expectation of sun in Crete, but you might be pleasantly surprised all the same.
 Especially with how unpredictable the planet's weather has been lately!

 Whilst you can still expect snow on the mountains, the coastal and sea-level towns and cities enjoy average day-time temperatures of 12.5 degrees.
+It's still off season and the sea water is perhaps a tad chilly to swim.

 Crete in March